Starcounter/Docs/guides/typed-json/code-behind/README.md

         this.Name.LastName = words[1];
     }

-    [Person_json.Name]
+    [PersonPage_json.Name]
-    partial class PersonName : Json
+    partial class PersonPageName : Json
     {
         void Handle(Input.FirstName action)
         {
-            var person = this.Parent as Person;
+            var person = this.Parent as PersonPage;
             person.FullName = action.Value + " " + this.LastName;
         }

         void Handle(Input.LastName action)
         {
-            var person = this.Parent as Person;
+            var person = this.Parent as PersonPage;
             person.FullName = this.FirstName + " " + action.Value;
         }
     }
 }
 ```

-The attribute `[Person_json.Name]` is used to hint what is the path in JSON-by-example that the partial class refers to.
+The attribute `[PersonPage_json.Name]` is used to hint what is the path in JSON-by-example that the partial class refers to.

 As you might have noticed, accessing a child object from a parent object in code-behind is as simple as providing a path expression: `this.Name.FirstName = words[0]`.
-The child property (`this.Name`) is of known type (`PersonName`).
+The child property (`this.Name`) is of known type (`PersonPageName`).

-However, accessing a parent from a child requires casting (`var person = this.Parent as Person`).
+However, accessing a parent from a child requires casting (`var person = this.Parent as PersonPage`).
 This is because there might be various parents that employ this particular child.
 In general, using the `Parent` property is discouraged, because it **breaks the single-direction data flow**.
 Child should be controlled by the parent and not vice versa.